 In 2018, this initiative was generously sponsored in part by:

 The Bringing Emergency Aid to Mentees (BEAM) Fund provides small grants to NMC Mentees who are facing sudden financial emergencies so that they can continue their physics studies and earn their degrees.
-This fund is not available until August 1, 2017.

 More about BEAM Fund